nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 usually access them by pressing F12.
 For Firefox we recommend to installing the `Firebug extension <https://getfirebug.com/>`_.

-.. note:: The logfile of ownCloud is located in the data directory ``owncloud/data/owncloud.log``.
+.. note:: The logfile of Nextcloud is located in the data directory ``owncloud/data/owncloud.log``.

 .. _label-phpinfo: